‘Teen Mom 2’ Kailyn Lowry Reacts To Baby Daddy Rumor On Twitter

 “The news will likely come out at some point, because the cameras will probably be rolling again soon,” the insider explained.

-Although Kailyn Lowry may stay mum for the next several months, she and her co-stars are likely in production currently, or will be soon, on the new season of the show and by the end of the year, the series is expected to return to MTV.
+Although Kailyn Lowry may stay mum for the next several months, she and her co-stars are likely in production currently, or will be soon, on the new season of the show, and by the end of the year, the series is expected to return to MTV.

 Since sharing her baby news, Kailyn Lowry has been targeted with online backlash and compared to her Teen Mom 2 co-star, Jenelle Evans, whom she’s often been on the outs with.
 According to some fans, Kailyn Lowry is showing signs of heading in Evans’ direction by welcoming a third baby with a third man.